-To be accepted as a student at Williamsburg Technical College, an applicant must follow these guidelines:
+To be accepted as a student at Williamsburg Technical College, an applicant must:

-1. Pay a \$10 nonrefundable application fee.
+1. Complete an application form obtained from Student Services.
+2. Pay a \$10 nonrefundable application fee.
 Applications will remain on file one year from the date submitted.
-2. Complete an application form obtained from Student Services.
 3. Request high school and/or other institutions to forward transcripts of all academic work attempted.
 4. Take the COMPASS, an assessment instrument designed to aid counselors and advisors in determining the best course of study for each student; present an SAT score of 977 (verbal - 470; writing - 47; math - 460) or an equivalent ACT score of 19; or be currently enrolled in good standing at another institution.
 5. Register for classes during registration.
 6. Meet the established admission criteria for each curriculum.
 The student should apprise himself/herself of these criteria.
 7. Be accepted into a curriculum by the Director of Enrollment and Record Services.
 Former students of Williamsburg Technical College should contact the Office of Admissions to determine what steps must be taken to reactivate their records.